whitneyburton/portfolios/students/1608-back/matt-demarteau/20170111-matt-demarteau-M3.md

 ## D: Professional Skills

 Since we are past the halfway point in the program, the professional skills deliverables were more focused on networking, job searching, and finding the right company to work for.
-They really help us to learn about what to expect from a technical interview and how to reach out to other proffessionals to get information about the companies they know or are working for.
-I really enjoyed the proffessionals they brought in from outside of Turing where we had a more intimate conversation about what to expect from interviews and our first attempts at getting into the industry.
+They really help us to learn about what to expect from a technical interview and how to reach out to other professionals to get information about the companies they know or are working for.
+I really enjoyed the professionals they brought in from outside of Turing where we had a more intimate conversation about what to expect from interviews and our first attempts at getting into the industry.
+I completed all the required gear up skills with my portfolio still to come in the gists in my github profile.

 ---

 ### Gear Up
-#### Microaggressions 101: Building Understanding
+#### Micro aggressions 101: Building Understanding

 * [GitHub Gist URL](https://github.com/turingschool/gear-up/blob/master/microaggressions_group1.md)

 This was definitely the most controversial gear ups we had this module.
 I think these gear ups are great for discussion.
 Many times coming from the background that I have, I do not realize what others might be going through in their journey.
 Although, I think these topics are so hard to solve, the first step is knowledge.
-Just to be more aware of your and others environment is esential to setting up a safe space for others to grow.
+Just to be more aware of your and others environment is essential to setting up a safe space for others to grow.
 I think that Turing does a great job bringing these tough topics to students at Turing and appreciate the gear ups that involve tough topics.

 #### Journey Mapping

 * [GitHub Gist URL](https://github.com/turingschool/gear-up/blob/master/journey-mapping.markdown)

 This was a short gear up, but I still got a lot out of the exercise.
 It made me realize how to take a look back at some of the problems you have solved or the progress you have made in the past and learn better ways to approach new problems.
 I have never done a journey map before and enjoyed looking back at prior experience from my life.
-You can really gain a lot from relooking reexperiencing a journey from a research standpoint.
+You can really gain a lot from relooking re-experiencing a journey from a research standpoint.

 #### Grit Mindset

 * [GitHub Gist URL](https://github.com/turingschool/gear-up/blob/master/grit.markdown)

-I think it is very importanct for you to have a great sense of grit expecially while at Turing.
+I think it is very important for you to have a great sense of grit expecially while at Turing.
 There are many times when I would ether be burnt out or exhausted from the previous weeks work, and you had to show grit and tenacity to get through the next project.
 This was a great topic to discuss throughout the tough weeks at Turing.

 ## E: Feedback & Community Participation

 ### Playing a Part

 * I was a part of the Bezos posse throughout this module.
 I really enjoyed the posse this module.
 We had some spikes where we would take someone elses pitch cards and make a pitch from their pitch cards trying to sell the project and working on delivery skills.
-This was a spike that I really enjoyed because I have a fear of taliking infront of poeple, and this spike helped to get over some of those fears with practice.
+This was a spike that I really enjoyed because I have a fear of talking in-front of people, and this spike helped to get over some of those fears with practice.
 We also had some great guest speakers this module.
-I really like having intimate conversations with other business oweners and think this was the original idea behind the Bezos posse.
-Athough this posse takes up most of the other spikes, I really enjoy the people who are in it and took advantage of participating in the group as much as I could.
+I really like having intimate conversations with other business owners and think this was the original idea behind the Bezos posse.
+Although this posse takes up most of the other spikes, I really enjoy the people who are in it and took advantage of participating in the group as much as I could.

 * Although I switched cohorts I feel that it is very important to keep the strong ties and bonds you have going with the cohort above me.
-It was definitaly a challenge not to be involved in the projects they took on, but we have a weekly lunch bunch that I would go to as much as I could to keep ties with my peers.
+It was definitely a challenge not to be involved in the projects they took on, but we have a weekly lunch bunch that I would go to as much as I could to keep ties with my peers.

 * I also stepped in on the .bash_profile meeting setup by Ben Popper.
-I enjoyed looking at customizing and helping some of the mod 1 students to get their computers customized as well. \
+I enjoyed looking at customizing and helping some of the mod 1 students to get their computers customized as well.

 ---